Charles Gaines (artist)

-Charles Gaines (born 1944) is an American artist whose work interrogates the discourse of aesthetics, politics, and philosophy.
+Charles Gaines (born 1944) is an American visual artist, whose work interrogates the discourse of aesthetics, politics, and philosophy.
 Taking the form of drawings, photographic series and video installations, the work consistently involves the use of systems, predominantly in the form of the grid, often in combination with photography.
-His work is rooted in Conceptual Art – in dialogue with artists such as Sol LeWitt, Lawrence Weiner and Mel Bochner – and Gaines is committed to its tenets of engaging cognition and language.
+His work is rooted in conceptual art – in dialogue with artists such as Sol LeWitt, Lawrence Weiner and Mel Bochner – and Gaines is committed to its tenets of engaging cognition and language.
 As one of the only African-American conceptual artists working in the 1970s, a time when political expressionism was a prevailing concern among African-American artists, Gaines was an outlier in his pursuit of abstraction and non-didactic approach to race and politics.
 There is a strong musical thread running through much of Gaines' work, evident in his repeated use of musical scores as well in his engagement with the idea of indeterminacy, as similar to John Cage and Sol LeWitt.
+He lives in Los Angeles, California.

 Early life and education

 Gaines was born in Charleston, South Carolina.
 Raised in Newark, New Jersey, he attended Newark Arts High School and received a BA from Jersey City State College in 1966.
 He earned his MFA in 1967 as the first African American to be accepted into the MFA program at the School of Art and Design at the Rochester Institute of Technology.
-From 1967 to 1990 he was a professor of art at California State University Fresno.
-Since 1989, he has been a faculty member at the California Institute of the Arts, influencing many young artists who studied with him, among them Edgar Arceneaux, Sadie Barnette, Andrea Bowers, Mark Bradford, Sam Durant, Rodney McMillian, and Laura Owens.
-In 2008 Gaines taught at the Skowhegan School of Painting and Sculpture.
-He currently lives and works in Los Angeles, California.